William Tucker

 Overview

-Will Tucker is an associate in the firm's Washington, D.C. office, where he practices in the Government Contracts and Health Care groups.
+Will Tucker is a counsel in the firm's Washington, D.C. office, where he practices in the Government Contracts and Health Care groups.
 Will represents clients in a range of complex litigation and counseling engagements.

 Career & Education